chrisdone/turtle-trail/README.md

 <img src="./img/turtle-side.JPG" width="200">

-Turtle trail is a browser-based video game about a turtle that walks around on a beach.
+Turtle Trail is a browser-based video game about a turtle that walks around on a beach.

 # Build